ucsb/webguide/checklist.md

 ### [Web Accessibility](/web-accessibility/)

+* Ensure that your website is easy for your users to navigate
+* Design for device independence
+* Avoid time-sensitive content changes
+* Don't use pop-up windows
+* Prefer HTML over non-HTML documents
+* Use a consistent page layout
+* Write content in clear, simple language
+* Don't require the use of a plug-in
+* Use the CSS Speech properties to control how text on a web page is read
+* Ensure media is accessible
+* Provide "Skip Links"
-* Ensure that your website meets the WCAG 2.0 Level AA Success criteria for accessiblity
+* Ensure that your website meets the WCAG 2.0 Level AA Success criteria for accessibility